 Ramp up curbside and delivery

-Many food and beverage businesses are shifting to curbside pickup and delivery to continue serving their communities.
-If you’ve never provided those options before, there are a couple of ways to set them up: You can work with partners like Postmates, or you can quickly create an online ordering page and then enable curbside pickup or local delivery.
+Many food and beverage businesses have added curbside pickup and delivery to continue serving their communities.
+If you’ve never provided those options before, there are a couple of ways to set them up: You can work with partners like Uber, or you can quickly create an online ordering page and then enable curbside pickup or local delivery.

 Create meal kits to sell online